-\ To approve the Adoption of the Amended and Restated Memorandum and Articles of Association of the Company (the Restated M&A)

-Resolution and state of implementation: Approved, and the revision will be effected on May 26, 2023.

-- \ To approve the amendments to the Rules and Procedures for Shareholders' Meetings Resolution and state of implementation: Approved, and the revision will be effected on May 26, 2023. - \ Issuance of New Restricted Employee Shares
+- Proposal for 2022 Earnings Distribution - Resolution and state of implementation: Approved. - To approve the Adoption of the Amended and Restated Memorandum and Articles of Association of the Company (the Restated M&A) - Resolution and state of implementation: Approved, and the revision will be effected on May 26, 2023. - To approve the amendments to the Rules and Procedures for Shareholders' Meetings Resolution and state of implementation: Approved, and the revision will be effected on May 26, 2023. - Issuance of New Restricted Employee Shares

 Resolution and state of implementation: Approved and effective on July 31, 2023, in accordance with the Financial Supervisory Commission Official Letter Jin-Guan-Zheng-Fa-Zi No. 11203498041.
-The shares may be distributed in one installment or in several within a period of one year starting from the date of receipt of the notice informing formal activation of the declaration.

-\ To lift non-competition restrictions on board members and their representatives Resolution and state of implementation: Approved.
+The shares may be distributed in one installment or in several within a period of one year starting from the date of receipt of the notice informing formal activation of the declaration. - To lift non-competition restrictions on board members and their representatives Resolution and state of implementation: Approved. - Major board meeting resolutions

-Meeting Date Major resolution March 12, 2024 2023 "Statement of Internal Control System"(Note) Audit of 2023 accountants' independence and performance evaluation(Note) Amendments to the company's "Internal Control System - Other Management Cycles" and "Internal Audit Implementation Rules - Other Management Cycles"(Note) CPA audit fee for 2024(Note) Issuance of new shares in conjunction with the Company's employee stock warrants 2023 Employees' and directors' compensation
+Meeting Date Major resolution March 12, 2024 2023 "Statement of Internal Control System" (Note) Audit of 2023 accountants' independence and performance evaluation(Note) Amendments to the company's "Internal Control System - Other Management Cycles" and "Internal Audit Implementation Rules - Other Management Cycles" (Note) CPA audit fee for 2024(Note) Issuance of new shares in conjunction with the Company's employee stock warrants 2023 Employees' and directors' compensation